rwpalmer/tzLib/doc/tzLib_Reference.md

 FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.

 Function and Usage:
-*	This method erases the tzBlock from EEPROM
+*	This method erases the tzBlock from EEPROM.
+Erasing involves overwriting the memory space with '0xFF' characters.
-*	The tzBlock is overwritten with '0xFF' characters.
-As a result,
-	*	tzLib will forget the configured time zone.
-	*	tzLib will forget the data required to configure local time and to perform DST transitions.
-*This method is provided to help developers test the 'new device scenario.
+*	Erasing the tzBlock from EEPROM is useful for testing the "new device" scenario.
+When there is no tzBlock in EEPROM, tzLib.setLocalTime() will configure the devices's local time using the default time zone ID.

 Syntax:		tzLib.eraseTzEeprom();